genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Gene Quantification with HTSeq-count
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Action**: to calculate the number of reads overlapped the genes and other features.
-The application accepts mapped reads and reference genome as inputs and generates Mapped Read Counts (containing information about number of reads overlapping each gene specified in the reference annotation).
+**Action**: to compute gene counts from mapped reads.
+The application takes as input a mapped reads file, and uses a reference genome to produce a mapped reads counts file, indicating how many reads overlap each gene specified in the genome's annotation.

 .. image:: images/htseq_count_app.png